Omprakash-M/Kaiburr-Task-5--Multiclass-Text-Classification-/README.md

 ---

-## 🎥 Demo (Optional)
-If required, a short video demo can be recorded showing:
-- Notebook execution
-- Screenshots with date/name
-- Model outputs

----

 ## ✅ Submission Notes
 - Code is in `Multiclass_Text_Classification.ipynb`.
 - Screenshots with **date/time + candidate name** are attached (`accuracies.png`, `confusion matrix.png`, `sample output.png`).